Versal/sdk/README.md

 update Player or use a custom branch, clone player next to `sdk`, build it, and then `npm run copy-player` from within the SDK folder.

-If you want to use development branch of player, symlink development version of the player to html/dev:
+### Using development branch of the player

-    ln -s ~/path/to/player/dist html/dev
+If you want to use development branch of the player, you can run `versal preview` with `--player` option:

-    versal preview --player dev
+    versal preview --player ~/versal/player/dist